This post may contain affiliate links. Please see our disclosure policy for more details.

 I am highlighting just the ones that need further explanation.
 The complete list is in the recipe card below.

-• Ripe bananas – You’ll want to use frozen banana for this, as they not only add sweetness but also make the smoothie extra creamy and cold, which my kids love.
+• Ripe bananas – You’ll want to use frozen banana (here’s how to freeze bananas) for this, as they not only add sweetness but also make the smoothie extra creamy and cold, which my kids love.

 • Raw carrots – Peel and thinly slice them so that they blend more easily and quickly.
 They are an excellent source of vitamin A and contribute to that vibrant orange color.

 • Greek yogurt – Adds creaminess and a tangy flavor while amping up protein, healthy fats, calcium, and probiotics.
 You can use a non-dairy Greek-style yogurt.
 And if you have any frozen yogurt, this will be a great way to use it up.
-For extra flavor, try adding vanilla yogurt.
+Here’s exactly how to freeze yogurt so you can always have some ready.
+For extra flavor, try adding this easy vanilla yogurt.

 All ingredients in a blender.